cocos-creator/creator-api-docs-2.x/en/classes/Game.md

 Module: [cc](../modules/cc.md)

 cc.game is the singleton object for game related functions.

 ### Index

 ##### Properties

   - [`EVENT_HIDE`](#eventhide) `String` Event triggered when game hide to background.
-Please note that this event is not 100% guaranteed to be fired.
+Please note that this event is not 100% guaranteed to be fired on Web platform, on native platforms, it corresponds to enter background event, os status bar or notification center may not trigger this event.
-  - [`EVENT_SHOW`](#eventshow) `String` Event triggered when game back to foreground Please note that this event is not 100% guaranteed to be fired.
+  - [`EVENT_SHOW`](#eventshow) `String` Event triggered when game back to foreground Please note that this event is not 100% guaranteed to be fired on Web platform, on native platforms, it corresponds to enter foreground event.
   - [`EVENT_GAME_INITED`](#eventgameinited) `String` Event triggered after game inited, at this point all engine objects and game scripts are loaded
   - [`EVENT_RENDERER_INITED`](#eventrendererinited) `String` Event triggered after renderer inited, at this point you will be able to use the render context
   - [`CONFIG_KEY`](#configkey) `Object` Key of config